Co-NAML-LSTUR: A Combined Model with Attentive Multi-View Learning and Long- and Short-term User Representations for News Recommendation: V. Experiments

 Table~\ref{tab:main-results} presents the performance of Co-NAML-LSTUR against a broad range of baseline methods on both MIND-small and MIND-large datasets.
 We compare against both traditional recommendation methods (LibFM, DeepFM) and a range of neural news recommenders, including content-based models (NRMS, LSTUR, NAML, DKN), attention-based models (NPA, TANR), and recent state-of-the-art frameworks (HieRec, MINER).
 All metrics are presented in percentage form (without \%) for readability, and the best and second-best results are bolded and underlined, respectively.

-On the MIND-small benchmark, Co-NAML-LSTUR achieves an AUC of 0.6571 and an MRR of 0.3119, surpassing several strong baselines such as NRMS (+4.2\% AUC), LSTUR (+2.0\% MRR), and NAML (+4.0\% nDCG@10), highlighting its effective modeling of both semantic and temporal user signals.
-While MINER yields the best overall performance, Co-NAML-LSTUR attains the second-highest scores across all metrics, despite using a relatively lightweight architecture (46.4M parameters compared to LSTUR's 71.6M).
+On the MIND-small dataset, Co-NAML-LSTUR achieves an AUC of 0.6571 and an MRR of 0.3119, surpassing several strong baselines such as NRMS (+4.2\% AUC), LSTUR (+2.0\% MRR), and NAML (+4.0\% nDCG@10), highlighting its effective modeling of both semantic and temporal user signals.
+While MINER yields the best overall performance, Co-NAML-LSTUR attains the second-highest scores across all metrics.

 On MIND-large, Co-NAML-LSTUR maintains robust performance and generalizes well with an AUC of 0.6931 and nDCG@10 of 0.4275, outperforming nearly all neural baselines.
 It significantly improves over classical baselines and remains on par with MINER across all metrics.
 Our model shows consistent improvements over NRMS (+1.55 AUC, +1.15 MRR) and NAML (+2.45 AUC, +1.71 MRR).
 These results confirm the robustness of our dual-view encoder and the effectiveness of integrating both short- and long-term user interests under a unified attention framework.